310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Souma %}
-……Buchou-dono is handling that *“dol-fin”* magnificently.
+…Buchou-dono is handling that *“dol-fin”* magnificently.
 The sight is beautiful, but what he is doing is normally quite preposterous, is it not?
 {% endbubble %}

 {% bubble Madara %}
 Hahaha, are you really saying that after all this time you’ve known him?
-Kanata-san has always been dearly loved by sea creatures.
+Kanata-san has aaaalways been dearly loved by marine animals.
 No one knows if it’s true, but they say it’s because he comes from a family that dominated the ocean.

 Long ago in ancient times, his ancestors lived their lives with the ocean’s tides, and they built a paradise within its depths.

 And since that blood runs in his own veins, he will be made the head of the family.
-But that’s all just a fairytale.
+But that’s aaall just a fairytale.
 {% endbubble %}

 {% bubble Souma %}